Loway/QueueMetricsHowTos/QueueMetricsInstall.md

     		# configuration file in that server.

 Now, to enable QueueMetrics to place calls and log the agents on and off the queues you need to include the QueueMetrics dialplan in Asterisk.
 You can find it in _/usr/local/queuemetrics/qm-current/WEB-INF/mysql-utils/extensions-examples_.

+The last thing to do is to give QueueMetrics' configuration files the right permissions in order to edit them directly from the QueueMetrics web interface:

+    cd queuemetrics-path/WEB-INF
+    chmod a+w configuration.properties
+    chmod a+w tpf.properties

 ### 4.3 Does it work?